golevelup/nestjs/packages/rabbitmq/README.md

 Some of the most notable missing functionality includes common messaging patterns like publish/subscribe and competing consumers.

+## (Re)Connection

+This module leverages [`amqp-connection-manager`](https://github.com/benbria/node-amqp-connection-manager) package to persist related operations.

+Unavailability of a RabbitMQ broker still allows your application to bootstrap correctly and relevant channel setups take place whenever a connection can be established.

+The same purpose applies when a connection is lost.
+In such cases, the module tries to reconnect and setup everything again once it is reconnected.

 ## Usage

 ### Install